Net-Zero Energy House-oriented Linear Programming for the Sizing Problem of Photovoltaic Panels and Batteries

-where $K$ is the time horizon of the optimization problem.
 As we must take into account that the amount of PV panels that can be installed on the rooftop of each house is limited, we consider that a maximum of $a_{\max} \; \text{m}^2$ of panels can be bought, which leads to constraint \eqref{eq:constraint_area}.
 On the other hand, constraint \eqref{eq:constraint_initial} establishes the initial SoC of the battery to a certain scalar $\hat{C} \in [\underline{\alpha} \bar{C},\overline{\alpha}\bar{C}]$.
 Finally, constraint \eqref{eq:ZEH_constraint} forces users to achieve ZEH for the time period given by $K$.
-The constraint is shown in brackets to indicate that it can be removed from the optimization problem.
 Note that the nonconvex saturation in \eqref{eq:first_model} and the $\max$ function make this optimization problem hard to solve in general.

 There is a slightly different variation of the previous formulation where users share the battery and the PV panels.
 Assuming the existence of $N$ users, the optimization problem would be as follows: